 Urinary Tract Infection (UTI): Cystitis

-Cystitis is an inflammation of the bladder.
-Most cases of cystitis are caused by a bacterial infection known as a urinary tract infection (UTI).
+UTI is an inflammation of the bladder.
+Most cases are caused by a bacterial infection.
 Women are affected about 8 times more often than men, and about half of women develop a recurrent infection within six months.

 Women are more prone to UTIs because their urethra is shorter and closer to the anus.
 Hence, bacteria that live in the vagina, genital, and anal areas may easily get to the urinary opening.